 |Projected Incident Activity|

-The Forest plans to actively monitor and allow fire to play its natural role within the wilderness while directing the fire away from identified values.
+The Forest plans to actively monitor and allow fire to play its natural role while directing the fire away from identified values.

 A dry westerly flow pattern across the area today.
 This will be interrupted Tuesday night and early Wednesday by a disturbance crossing northern Idaho and a slight chance of showers north of about Shoup.